SumeroApp/sumero-contracts/README.md

 When running commands below, make sure to enable the right version of node via `nvm use v16.14.0`.

-## Things to Know Before Deploying Sumero
+## Deploying Sumero Contracts

-1. While deploying UniswapV2, change the init code hash in UniswapV2Library.sol according to the network and deployment.
-    - Call the pairCodeHash() function in the factory after deployment to get the init code hash.
-    - It uses type(UniswapV2Pair).creationCode to calculate the hash.

-Read more about creationCode / initcode / bytecode in solidity / eth.

-2. USD Coin has a decimal place of 6.
-Other ERC20 tokens usually have 18 decimal places.

-3. Uniswap Error UniswapV2: INSUFFICIENT_OUTPUT_AMOUNT.
-The liquidity maintained by pools is incorrect. // TODO

-## Deployment

-UMA's EMPC (ExpiringMultiPartyCreator)

-1. Deploy using script deploy_empc which is dependent on Finder.sol, TokenFactory.sol and Timer.sol (Timer is zero_address for live network)

-2. Deployment of EMPCLib was failing due to Out of gas errors and max code size exceeded.
+Document on How to Deploy Sumero? - https://globalaccesslabs.quip.com/WfKjATOLADOw/Deployment-Guide-Smart-Contracts

+Things to keep in mind:
-3. Reducing the optimizer runs (to 200) made the deployment go through, but users would have to pay more for using the contracts.
+Currently optimizer is set to 20 runs, which makes the deployment go through (it's a cheaper deploy for us), but users would have to pay more for when interacting with the contract (expensive for them).

+    This means it is a trade-off parameter between code size (deploy cost) and code execution cost (cost after deployment).
+A “runs” parameter of “1” will produce short but expensive code.
+In contrast, a larger “runs” parameter will produce longer but more gas efficient code.

 ## Hardhat

 1. hardhat.config.js is the main configuration file

 2. This command runs the hardhat network on *localhost*, compiles the contracts and runs the deployment scripts in the deploy folder using *hardhat-deploy* plugin.